-You’ve done your research, identified your organization’s needs, vetted LMS vendors, and negotiated the best price…now it’s time for the real challenge to begin!
+You’ve done your research, identified your organization’s needs, vetted LMS vendors, and negotiated the best price. Νow it’s time for the real challenge to begin!

-Selecting the right LMS is only half the battle, and to get the most out of your new LMS you’ll have to know how to effectively administer and integrate it into your organizational structure.
+Selecting the right LMS is only half the battle.
+And to get the most out of it, you’ll have to know how to effectively run and integrate it into your organizational structure.

-So, how do you know where to start, and what are some LMS tips that can help you to make the LMS implementation process streamlined, simplified, and stress-free?
+So, how do you know where to start?
+And what are some tips that can help you make the implementation process streamlined, simplified, and stress free?

-Creating an LMS plan well in advance is key to its future success (and possibly even the success of your organization, for that matter).
-As such, you’ll probably want to begin formulating an LMS implementation strategy even before you purchase a new lLMS.
+Creating an LMS plan well in advance is key to its future success (and possibly even the success of your organization).
+So, you’ll probably want to begin formulating a Learning Management System implementation strategy even before you purchase the software.

 This will allow you to get the right team members on board, gather their feedback, and ensure that you are able to ultimately deploy the LMS you purchase.